Priority Freshman Application Deadlines

 - Completed application must be received by February 1 for a decision notification by April 1.

 - Completed application must be received by April 1 for a decision notification by June 1.

 - Completed application must be received by December 1 for a decision notification by January 1.

 Freshman Class Requirements

 Incoming freshmen are required to have taken the following classes prior to attending the University of La Verne and passed with a grade of a C- or better:

-Complete an application using the La Verne Application for Admission or the Common Application.
+- Application for Admission and Application Fee.
+Complete an application using the La Verne Application for Admissionor the Common Application.
 Upon receipt of the completed and signed application form, personal statement, and the non-refundable $50 application fee or application fee waiver (available from your counselor), the Office of Admission will notify the applicant of any missing documents necessary to complete the application process.

-One letter of recommendation from a teacher or counselor where the applicant is currently enrolled or has most recently attended.
+- Letter of Recommendation.
+One (1) letter of recommendation from a teacher or counselor where the applicant is currently enrolled or has most recently attended.
 Recommendation forms are included with the application.

 If you have previously applied to the institution within one year, you will need to resubmit the La Verne Application for Admission; the application fee and recommendation letter will be used from your previous application, however, new transcripts will need to be submitted.
 If it has been more than one year since your last application was submitted, you may fill out either the Common Application or La Verne Application and all new supporting application documents must be submitted.